elixir-cldr/cldr/guides/3_number_formats.md

-# Number & Currency formatting
+# Number and Currency formatting

 CLDR defines many different ways to format a number for different uses and defines a set of formats categorised by common pupose to make it easier to express the same intent across many different locales that represent many different territories, cultures, number systems and scripts.